Here are our top five garden spring cleaning “must do’s” to ensure healthy plants over the coming warmer months.

 For all of Australia, diversity is the key.

-If you have a range of herbs, vegetables, fruit trees, native and exotic flowering species in your garden you are going to encourage a wide variety of insects, animals and birdlife to it to hopefully help you to create a balance of which nature intended.
+If you have a range of herbs, vegetables, fruit trees, native and exotic flowering species in your garden you are going to encourage a wide variety of insects, animals and birdlife to it, to hopefully help you to create the balance which nature intended.